kilofox/kohana/system/guide/kohana/cookies.md

 ## Cookie Settings

 All the cookie settings are changed using static properties.
 You can either change these settings in `bootstrap.php` or by using [transparent extension](extension).
-Always check these settings before making your application live, as many of them will have a direct affect on the security of your application.
+Always check these settings before making your application live, as many of them will have a direct effect on the security of your application.

 The most important setting is [Cookie::$salt], which is used for secure signing.
 This value should be changed and kept secret: